nphamilton/stl-gym/README.md

 env_fn = partial(stlgym.make, 'path_to_config/config.yaml')
 ```

 If the environment has already been made, it can be used as an input, but if left empty, must be specified in the config file.
 The major sections of the config file are explained below and an example is provided.
+Note: the order of the sections does not matter.

 ### ```env_name:```
 If an environment object is not provided upon initialization, the registered name of the environment must be specified in the config file.
 For more information on registering a custom environment, we recommend reading the [OpenAI Gym](https://github.com/openai/gym) README.md file for more information.

+### ```timestep:```

+### ```horizon:```

 ### ```dense:```
 This is a setting, whose options are ```True``` or ```False```, with ```False``` being the default.
 This setting allows users to switch between the dense or sparse definitions of the STL-based reward function.
 More details on how this impacts learning or evaluation can be found in the accompanying paper.